-When I was pregnant with our first child I memorized scripture to prepare for labor and delivery.
-I meditated on different psalms and promises of God to calm my anxious heart!
+When I was pregnant with our first child, I memorized scripture to prepare for my labor and delivery.
+I knew birth would be painful, so I prepared myself mentally by meditating on different psalms and promises of God.
+His Word calmed my anxious heart!

-I didn’t realize until after our daughter was born that God had me memorize Psalm 121 for childrearing not pregnancy.
-Soon I started to pray it over our daughter before bed every night.
+The funny thing is I didn’t realize until after our daughter was born that God had me memorize Psalm 121 for childrearing, not pregnancy.
+Soon I found myself praying it over our daughter before bed every night.

 How to Pray the Psalms

-Pray the promises and speak the words that the Spirit leads you to pray.
-God’s word is so powerful and when we speak it out loud something shifts in the atmosphere.
+- Speak the words that the Spirit leads you to pray.
+God’s word is so powerful, and when we speak it out loud, something shifts in the atmosphere.

 Why I Chose These Psalms

-When we are in the tough situations we can pray for his protection and guidance (Psalm 91, Psalm 121).
+When we are in difficult or unsettling situations, we can pray for his protection and guidance (use Psalm 91, Psalm 121 as a psalm for protection).
 There are so many promises from God that we can claim as believers (Psalm 23, Psalm 46).
 Here are just a few:

 Psalm 121 (A Psalm for Protection)

 I will lift up my eyes to the hills— From whence comes my help?

 My help comes from the Lord, who made heaven and earth.